 Risk management deals with all risks faced by the organization.
 This could include natural disasters, employee accidents, client privacy breaches, or even toxic chemical leaks.
 As we noted earlier, there are many forms of risk management.

-Risks may not be covered by regulatory rules.
-But companies might still want to consider them to meet corporate goals.
-For instance, a footwear manufacturer may see using animal products as a business risk if their audience is mainly vegetarian.
-But this isn't a regulatory risk.
+Risks may not be covered by regulatory rules, but companies might still want to consider them to meet corporate goals.
+For instance, a footwear manufacturer may see using animal products as a business risk if its audience is mainly vegetarian, but this isn't a regulatory risk.

 Compliance management deals with meeting regulatory requirements.
 Compliance risk assessment only seeks to comply with rules and regulations laid down by external authorities.
 This is a more focused approach than general risk management.